Kyle Busch Infamously Smashed a $25,000 Guitar at Nashville Superspeedway and Was Also Involved in the Track’s Most Famous Wreck With Clint Bowyer

 Busch infamously smashed the hand-painted Les Paul guitar trophy valued at $25,000 following a Nationwide Series win in 2009

-But while the finish was exciting, it was the celebration that ended up making bigger headlines.
+But while the finish was exciting, it was the celebration that ultimately made bigger headlines.

 Back then, winners received a Gibson Les Paul guitar as a trophy which was hand-painted by legendary NASCAR artist Sam Bass, who sadly died in 2019 at the age of 57.
 Bass’ designs adorned numerous NASCAR vehicles over the years, his most famous paint scheme being the iconic “Rainbow Warrior” colors on Jeff Gordon‘s No. 24 Chevrolet.
 So this trophy was a big deal.